 This free Wi-Fi connection, while convenient, is too often in reality an invasion of privacy.
 US department store Nordstrom hit the headlines when it emerged that it was using a service known as Euclid Analytics to track shoppers .
 Via the free Wi-Fi, Euclid can determine which departments the shoppers have visited and how long they spent there.
 While Nordstrom reportedly no longer uses Euclid after a shopper backlash when the tracking came to light, Forbes reports that more than 100 other retailers use their service.

-In this day and age, just about everyone accepts that the OS on their Windows or Mac PC needs some additional security, and so they download and install anti-virus software.
+In this day and age, just about everyone accepts that the OS on their Windows or Mac PC needs some additional security, and so they download and install the best anti-virus software.

 The necessity of antivirus software is not as clear to most smartphone users, and this is borne out by lower adoption rates of antivirus software on a smartphone compared to full-fledged PCs, despite the amount of personal info many of our phones contain and have access to – 61% of us use mobile banking on our smartphone.